Bookmark this page for future reference!

 Burn Lead

-The Burn Lead on a Level 1 Open Fire project is responsible for the planning and execution of the burn itself.
+The Burn Lead on a level one open fire project is responsible for the planning and execution of the burn itself.
 This role is inward-facing during the burn, focusing on the safe preparation and ignition of the artwork.
 Specific responsibilities include:

-• Plan for any managing any delays caused by weather or other circumstances.
+- Plan for managing any delays caused by weather or other circumstances.

 Perimeter Lead